twbs/blog/src/content/posts/2023/bootstrap-5-3-0.md

 ### New color mode variables

-There's also a new `_variables-dark.scss` stylesheet that houses dark mode specific Sass variables.
-This is where we modify mostly global values, and some component specific values, for dark mode.
+There's also a new `_variables-dark.scss` stylesheet that houses dark mode-specific Sass variables.
+This is where we modify mostly global values, and some component-specific values, for dark mode.
 We recommend creating separate Sass stylesheets for additional custom color modes (e.g., a blue theme might have `_variables-blue.scss`). _We expect this stylesheet to be simplified in our next major release as we continue to streamline the code base.)

 Dark mode colors are all derived from our theme colors, meaning you can easily change the color mode palettes by updating the original theme colors.
-This means we're not using our already tinted and shaded colors (e.g., `shade-color($danger, 60%)` istead of `red-800` for the new danger emphasis color).
+This means we're not using our already tinted and shaded colors (e.g., `shade-color($danger, 60%)` instead of `red-800` for the new danger emphasis color).

 Bootstrap v5.3.0 ships with dark mode enabled, but you can also disable it by updating the boolean `$enable-dark-mode` Sass variable.